msinacimen/cli-weather-app/README.md

   wcli [command]

 Available Commands:
-  city        Get temperature of a city help        Help about any command version     Print the version number of wcli
+  city        Get weather of a city help        Help about any command version     Print the version number of wcli